Erasmus Programme: Erasmus Mundus

-The Erasmus Mundus programme is a parallel programme oriented towards globalising European education and is open to non-Europeans with Europeans being exceptional cases.
+The Erasmus Mundus programme is a parallel scholarship programme oriented towards globalising European education and is open to non-Europeans with Europeans being exceptional cases.

 Citizens' initiative for more money 2014–2020

 In May 2012, Fraternité 2020 was registered as Europe's first European Citizens' Initiative and a goal to increase the budget for EU exchange programmes like Erasmus or the European Voluntary Service starting in 2014.
 It ultimately collected only 71,057 signatures from citizens across the EU out of 1 million signatures needed by 1 November 2013.

 Erasmus+ Programme 2014–2020

 Erasmus+, also called Erasmus Plus, has been the new 14.7 billion euro catch-all framework programme for education, training, youth and sport from 2014 to 2020.
 The Erasmus+ programme combined all the EU's schemes for education, training, youth and sport, including the Lifelong Learning Programme (Erasmus, Leonardo da Vinci, Comenius, Grundtvig), Youth in Action and five international co-operation programmes (Erasmus Mundus, Tempus, Alfa, Edulink and the programme for co-operation with industrialised countries).
 The Erasmus+ regulation was signed on 11 December 2013.

 Erasmus+ provided grants for a wide range of actions including the opportunity for students to undertake work placements abroad and for teachers and education staff to attend training courses.
 Projects are divided into two parts – formal and non-formal education – each of them with three key actions.
 Erasmus+ key action one provides an opportunity for teachers, headmasters, trainers and other staff of education institutions to participate in international training courses in different European countries.

 The staff home institution must apply to receive the grant to send its staff members abroad for training.

 Some parts of Erasmus+ are also open to activities in countries beyond the EU.
 As an example, in Central Asia's Kazakhstan, 40 projects were supported involving 47 Kazakh universities with more than 35.5 million euros.

 With Brexit, the UK government decision not to participate in Erasmus+ meant UK students (9,993 in 2018) lost access to the Erasmus programme and EU students (29,797 in 2018) lost access to UK universities, despite some Conservatives such as Suella Braverman having benefitted from it and promises made by then-Prime Minister Boris Johnson that "There is no threat to the ERASMUS scheme."
 The UK opted not to take part as an associated third country in the new Erasmus+ programme.
 The UK decided to utilise the funds that would have been paid into Erasmus+ to create the Turing scheme, allowing 40,000 students p.a., from age 4 to university age, to gain experience overseas, without being limited to European destinations.
+In December 2025, the UK government announced it would aim to secure a deal to rejoin Erasmus+, a government spokesperson stating, "At the summit in May, we agreed to work towards association to Erasmus+, ensuring it is on the right terms for the UK.".